 Humans, too, have had a mixed response.
 Maritime safety agencies mandated key improvements: single-hulled tankers are finally on their way out, and some places, like the Alaskan town of Valdez, have created impressive spill response teams.
 But our thirst for oil — coupled with the steady disappearance of Arctic sea ice — is now prompting ambitions to drill across the Arctic, where a spill could bring a greater disaster.

-The jeweled beauty of the waters off Cordova and Valdez was disfigured on March 24, 1989, by the stain of 11 million gallons of crude oil, pouring from
+The jeweled beauty of the waters off Cordova and Valdez was disfigured on March 24, 1989, by the stain of 11 million gallons of crude oil, pouring from a gash in the single hull of the Exxon Valdez.
+The ship had bellied into a well-known reef as its captain slept off a vodka bender and, at the wheel, his third mate missed a turn.

 The spill remains the most costly maritime accident in the world.
 Volunteers rushed to Valdez to scrub otters and ducks with gentle soap, only to watch them die.
 Exxon papered the towns with money, hiring fishermen to wash oil off the beaches.
 The company soon declared the once-pristine area largely healed, even as its creatures continued to die.